Skip to Content

 Diesel RV engines are much more expensive to maintain and require specialized training to service.
 Diesel engines run at a lower RPM.
 This means slower acceleration and lower top speeds but there is less strain on the engine, and you can put in more miles between servicing.

-A word of caution: To avoid a big maintenance bill, be sure to NOT accidentally put gasoline into a diesel tank, as one RV Lifestyle correspondent once did
+A word of caution: To avoid a big maintenance bill, be sure not to accidentally put gasoline into a diesel tank, as one RVer once did.

 In a gas engine, if you know how to change oil, you can do it yourself.
 Diesel oil changes are more complicated, so you’ll probably have to take it to a professional mechanic to do the work.

-6. Gas vs Diesel: Speed and Towing Ability
+6. Speed and Towing Ability of Gas vs Diesel RVs

 Gas-powered engines typically have higher horsepower and less torque, so you can accelerate and maintain higher speeds.
 However, having less torque adds more strain on the engine while towing and climbing inclines.